Eforen/FlowHS/KANBAN.md

 * [Editor][CMD] Editor register key shortcut and send command Move Down
 * [Editor][CMD] Editor register key shortcut and send command Move Left
 * [Editor][CMD] Editor register key shortcut and send command Move Right
+* [Editor][CMD] Clump command (takes mutliple other commands and runs them sequencially as a single command in the history)
 * [Editor][CMD] make a combinable check on commands that sees if actions can be combined in history instead of adding a new action (method that returns true or false and if returning true it returns a combined version of the action)
 * [Editor][CMD] allow moveNode to combine
 * [Editor][CMD] Editor register key shortcut to move nodes will move it 10x based on setting in workspace store when shift is pressed at the same time